froukje/datamapu/content/posts/ml_concepts/bias_variance.md

 The relationship between the general error, Bias, and Variance can be illustrated as follows

 ![bias and variance](/images/bias_variance/Bias_and_variance_contributing_to_total_error.svg)
-*Source: https://commons.wikimedia.org/w/index.php?curid=105307219 (Von Bigbossfarin - Eigenes Werk, CC0)*
+*https://commons.wikimedia.org/w/index.php?curid=105307219 (Von Bigbossfarin - Eigenes Werk, CC0)*

 ## Example

-To illustrate the modelling of simple to complex models, we consider an example of polynomial function, which is modeled by polynoms of different degrees.
+To illustrate the modelling of simple to complex models, we consider an example of a polynomial function, which is modeled by polynoms of different degrees.

 ```Python
 import numpy as np